What to expect at the first ever all-digital CES 2021 - KESQ

 Disinfectant gadgets, next-generation fitness equipment and robots that help you cook dinner.

-Those are a few of the countless new products expected to be unveiled next week at the Consumer Electronics Show, the annual splashy tech conference that typically sets the tone for the biggest trends of the year.
+Those are a few of the countless new products expected to be unveiled next week at CES, the annual splashy tech conference that typically sets the tone for the biggest trends of the year.
 Home automation, health and 5G will once again be buzzy topics, but many companies will also introduce pandemic-specific features to reflect our increased time at home.

 Each year, reporters, exhibitors and investors typically explore Las Vegas showrooms filled with giant TVs, smart cars and robots fixing martinis, but CES will be online only for the first time in its 54-year history due to Covid-19.

-Note: – Correction: An earlier draft of this article misidentified CES and the Consumer Technology Association.